 Graduated cylinders are very helpful when you want to measure in mls.
-If you make product for others, or you have synergies that you use more then once, you can make what is called a master blend and measure in mls.
+If you make a product for others, or you have synergies that you use more than once, you can make what is called a master blend and measure in mls.
 This ensures accuracy in your formulations.
 Store your master blends in the fridge and use whenever needed.

 Measuring by weight

 Lower end Mg scales are incredibly inexpensive, accurate, and quite fun to use!
 Measuring in mg or g is hands down the most effective and accurate way to measure your essential oils.
-A $20-$30 scale is all the new user of scales will need, but of course they also vary in price..you can spend quite a bit more.
+A $20-$30 scale is all the new user of scales will need, but of course, they also vary in price..you can spend quite a bit more.